JimageJ/ImageJ-Tools/README.md

 ### **Installation**

-This software has similar installation requirements as FRETENATOR_Segment_and_ratio, install CLIJ and CLIJ2 by activating their update sites (see the first youtube link below for a guide), then copy **'Simple_auto_segmentation.py'** into the Fiji/plugins folder and restart Fiji.
+Install CLIJ and CLIJ2 by activating their update sites, then copy the **'FRETENATOR_(Rowe et al 2022)'** folder into the Fiji/plugins folder and restart Fiji.

 ### Implementation